The → window consists of six sections: Accounts, Appearance, Composer, Security, Misc, and Plugins.

 You have some options here.
 Give the new identity a name, and select one of the available choices ("With empty fields" or "Use System Settings values").
 Then click OK.
 The identity configuration screen will appear.

-The settings in the Identities page are
+The settings in the General tab are

-.
+fairly straightforward.
 Fill in the Your

-name field with your full name (e.g.
+name field with your full name (e.g.,

 Doe) and the Organization field

 Next, fill in the Email address field with